neuropsychology/NeuroKit.py/docs/tutorials/EEG.rst

 	# Window
 	raw_erp = nk.eeg_eog_window(raw_erp)

-Then, create epochs of 1s and save them into a file.
+Then, create epochs of 1s duration and save them into a file.

 .. code-block:: python